MaitraAmbalia/Odoo_2026/README.md

 **AssetFlow** is a full-stack enterprise platform that enables organizations to manage their entire physical asset lifecycle — from asset registration and QR tagging through departmental allocation, resource booking, maintenance coordination, audit compliance, and operational reporting — all from a single, real-time dashboard.

-The frontend features the **Donezo** design language: a clean forest-green palette with smooth card layouts, rounded corners, and a premium light/dark mode toggle.
-Every interaction feels polished, responsive, and professional.

 ---

 ## 📈 ER Diagram